 Are Ring cameras always recording?
 No, Ring cameras only record when motion is detected.
-If you pay for the Protect Plan, you can enable snapshot images to be taken on Ring Cameras every 3 minutes up to every hour between motion detected recordings.
+If you pay for the Protect Plan, you can enable snapshot images to be taken on Ring Cameras every 3 minutes to every hour between motion detected recordings.

 Do Ring Cameras Record Continuously?

 Ring cameras on their own, fresh out of the box, do not record continuously.
 However, with the Ring Protect Plan, you can have your Ring Alarm system professionally monitored 24/7.
 The protection plan has a free 30-day trial if you wish to test it out first.
 There are also the Free (Yes, it works for free, but limited), Basic, and Plus protect plans offered by Ring.

 Note: You need the Ring Alarm system to take advantage of Ring’s 24/7 professional monitoring.
 Additionally, both protection plans are only good for one address per subscription.
 If you have a business and a home you want to keep track of, you will need to purchase two subscription plans for those different locations.